OctoPrint/venv-tool/README.md

 usage: octoprint-venv-tool export-plugins [-h] [--output OUTPUT] venv

 positional arguments:
   venv                 path of the venv

 options:
-  -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
+  -h, --help           show this help message and exit --output, -o OUTPUT  optional path for the export, if unset stdout will be
-                        optional path for the export, if unset stdout will be used
+                       used
 ```
 <!--/INSERT:export-plugins-->